Micu-Felix/Computer_Vision_personal/README.md

 # Computer_Vision
-Labs fro computer vision and deep learning
+Project for computer vision and deep learning